Amegilla albiceps

 Amegilla albiceps is a species of bee native to Australia.
 It has a southern temperate distribution, with records from South Australia and Victoria.
 A member of the genus Amegilla, it was described in 1951 by Tarlton Rayment.
-Adults have been found from October to March, and they have been observed visiting flowers of the mistletoe genus Amyema.
+Adults have been found from October to April, and they have been observed visiting flowers of the mistletoe genus Amyema.

+Description

 With a body length of approximately 14mm, Amegilla albiceps is roughly the same size as a worker honeybee.
 It has a white head, and a predominantly orange abdomen.
-The band of black hairs on the second abdominal segment is wider on the male than the female.
+There is a band of black hairs on the second abdominal segment.
+The front legs are mostly orange.
+The mid and hind legs are orange on the outer surfaces, and brown-black on the inner surfaces.
+The mandibles are yellow at the base, black-brown at the tip.
+The proboscis is orange and the clypeus is yellow.